idia640/presentations/week05/PITCHME.md

 Memory is networked and activated by a small amount of information through visual system to visual working memory.
 We don't always notice small changes.

-Visual working memory is better with pictures than words (picture superiority effect).
+Visual working memory is better with pictures than words (picture superiority effect - pictures are more likely to be remembered than words).
 We don't know exactly know why...but this is very important to UI design and advertising.

 Binding requires attentional processes.